markjlyon/spaceopera/EPISODES.md

 ## SEASON TWO

+### EPISODE 02x15 - MERGERS

+A great wedding is held with anyone of importance in attendance at the Marquis estate, but a pleasant surprise awaits everyone.

+Attempts are made to create and strengthen alliances.

+A terrifying enemy reveals itself to be more powerful than when first encountered.

+### EPISODE 02x14 - CODE 505

+Cornia Bathe is kidnapped and everyone rightly fears for the worse.

+A glimpse of the Highgardian tech level creates concern for the USC and its allies.

+The truth about Bababraham is revealed.

 ### EPISODE 02x13 - THE TERRIBLE SECRET OF SPACE

-The retraces the path of the Juggernaut and has a grim realization.
+The USC retraces the path of the Juggernaut and has a grim realization.

 The Chigru are greatful but begin behaving strangely with both words and actions.